Battleford Industrial School: History

+Early years (1883–1885)

-The Battleford Industrial School opened December 1, 1883.
+Battleford Industrial School opened December 1, 1883.

 Thomas Clarke served as the first principal.
 The school opened at Old Government House.
-Built in 1876, the building had been the seat of the Territorial Capital of the North-West Territories from 1878 to 1883, at which time the capital was relocated to Regina, District of Assiniboia.
+Built in 1876, the building had been the seat of the capital of the North-West Territories from 1878 to 1883, at which time the capital was relocated to Regina, District of Assiniboia.

 The Truth and Reconciliation Commission of Canada (TRC) stated that the school "marked a turning point in Canada's direct involvement in residential schooling for Aboriginal people."
 Within a year of the Battleford school opening, two other government-funded schools, the High River Industrial School and Qu'Appelle Industrial School, had begun operations.

 The TRC linked the creation of the Battleford, High River and Qu'Appelle schools to a 1879 report authored by Nicholas Flood Davin.
 Now known as the Davin Report, the Report on Industrial Schools for Indians and Half-Breeds was submitted to Ottawa on March 14, 1879, and made the case for a cooperative approach between the Canadian government and the church to implement the "aggressive assimilation" pursued by President of the United States, Ulysses S. Grant.
 Prior to the opening of the school the government's involvement with residential schools had been limited to providing grants to boarding schools operated by churches.

+Impact of the North-West Rebellion (1885)

 Staff and students abandoned the school during the North-West Rebellion of 1885, and the building was used for a time as barracks by the military.
 Indigenous people damaged the interior of the school in the Looting of Battleford during the rebellion.
 Later that year on November 27 the students were taken to Fort Battleford to witness the hanging of eight Indigenous men convicted of murder during the uprising.
 Most of the students were from the Ahtahkakoop, Mistawasis, and John Smith reserves.

+Growth and development (1885–1900)

 The school had less than 30 students when it first opened.
 They were taught trades related to agriculture, carpentry, and blacksmithing.
 Academic courses were reading, writing, and English.
 The school grew to over 100 students by the early 1900s.
 A girl's wing was added to the school.
 Students typically spent half of the day in standard school classes and the other half of the day engaged in some form of manual labour.
 For the girls, this included baking, laundry, and cleaning.
 For the boys, they would be involved in blacksmithing, carpentry, shoemaking, printing, and farming under the tutelage of dedicated instructors and hired teachers.

 A new east wing was added in 1889.